 Crop rotation is a very important part of any crop production system.
 An ideal rotation would be one in which mustard crops follow a cereal crop.
 To adequately control volunteers and prevent grain contamination and down grading, a break of several years between canola and mustards is important.
-Contamination of mustard grain with canola containing genetically engineered traits is problematic because mustard is a non-GMO crop and marketed as free from traits of genetic engineering.
+Contamination of mustard grain with canola containing genetically-engineered (GE, or “GMO”) traits is problematic because mustard is a non-GMO crop and marketed as such.
 As a result, canola and mustard should not be grown in the same rotation unless there is an adequate break to remove all volunteers and prevent contamination.

 Mustard is traditionally grown in the Brown and Dark Brown soil zones where moisture is often limiting.
 Crop rotation can be used to influence soil moisture by rotating between deep and shallow rooted crops.